dsestero/jboss/README.markdown

 ##Limitations

-At the moment the module targets only Ubuntu platforms.
-Specifically, it is tested on Ubuntu 12.04 with 64 bit architecture, although probably it will work also on more recent versions and on 32 bit architecture.
+The module targets Debian and RedHat distributions, including Ubuntu and CentOS.
+Specifically, it is tested on Ubuntu 12.04 and CentOS 6.6 with 64 bit architecture, although probably it will work also on different versions and on 32 bit architecture.

 Furthermore JBoss-7 and WildFly-8 instances are created in standalone mode.